build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 ## Solution Overview

-This tutorial consists of 5 parts:
+This tutorial consists of five parts:

-- Part 1 - Download your 3D character
+- Part 1 - Download Your 3D Character
-- Part 2 - Setup HTML to display the camera feed and live stream controls
+- Part 2 - Setup HTML To Display the Camera Feed and Live Stream Controls
-- Part 3 - Rendering a virtual character with the three VRM SDK
+- Part 3 - Rendering a Virtual Character With the Three VRM SDK
-- Part 4 - Animating a virtual character with your own body movements
+- Part 4 - Animating a Virtual Character With Your Own Body Movements
-- Part 5 - Live stream your virtual character to Amazon IVS
+- Part 5 - Live Stream Your Virtual Character to Amazon IVS

 For brevity, this tutorial will only focus on the key steps needed to load, animate, and live stream your virtual avatar.
 The complete code example can be found on [Github](#).